open-mmlab/mmpretrain/docs/en/advanced_guides/runtime.md

 The validation visualization functionality is a default hook during validation.
 And you can configure it in the `default_hooks.visualization` field.

-By default, we disabled it, and you can enable it by specify `enable=True`.
+By default, we disabled it, and you can enable it by specifying `enable=True`.
 And more arguments can be found in the [VisualizationHook docs](mmcls.engine.hooks.VisualizationHook).

 ```python